 When climbing found me, I was living in New York City and consider those the best five years of my life.
 I was a broke dirtbag before, during, and after my stint on the east coast but eventually, moved out west.
 Now, I am biologically an adult—still broke, but wiser (I think.)
 I’ve had a few adventures and I love writing about them.
 I have been published in Alpinist Magazine and I am a senior contributing writer for The Climbing Zine.
 In 2014, For the Love of Climbing was featured in Climbing Magazine.
 Two years later, I made a film.
 It won an award.
 I felt proud.

-Some other things happened between then and now: I grew up, stopped questioning the absurdities of life, cried on a big wall in Africa, was depressed, took a ground fall, broke a bone, moved back to New York City, fell in love, ate a lot of $1.25 tacos, aid soloed my first big wall, drove across the country thirteen times, made a lot of cookie towers, saw my best friend get married, got a full-time job, understood who I was, and found a little slice of happiness, here and there.
+Some other things happened between then and now: I grew up, stopped questioning the absurdities of life, cried on a big wall in Africa, was depressed, took a ground fall, broke a bone, moved back to New York City, ate a lot of $1.25 tacos, aid soloed my first big wall, drove across the country thirteen times, made a lot of cookie towers, saw my best friend get married, got a full-time job, understood who I was, and found a little slice of happiness, here and there.

 I live in Salt Lake City and continue to travel around the country to climb.
 I work for No Man’s Land Film Festival to promote a shared vision of gender equality in the outdoor industry and beyond.
 I write stories to inspire and promote empathy.
 I produce a new podcast about choosing vulnerability, that talks about our pain, our most awkward moments, and how we are all really just shining examples of this messy, human existence.